GLEIF Published the Quarterly Global LEI System Business Report Covering the Third Quarter of 2019

 Competition in the Global LEI System

-The report identifies the least and most competitive markets of those with more than 1,000 LEIs, based on the number of LEI issuers providing services in the country.
-In the third quarter of 2018, Italy, Spain, the Netherlands, the U.S. and Finland remained among the five least competitive markets in descending order.
-Romania, Lithuania, Portugal, Bulgaria and Malta were among the five most competitive markets in descending order.
+The report identifies the least and most competitive markets of those with more than 1,000 LEIs, based on the number of LEI issuers providing services in the jurisdiction.
+In the third quarter of 2019, Italy, the Netherlands, Spain, Finland and the Czech Republic were the five least competitive markets in descending order.
+The five most competitive, also in descending order, were Romania, Lithuania, Portugal, Malta and Bulgaria.

 LEI renewal rates

-In the third quarter of 2018, the overall renewal rate of 69.1% remained essentially unchanged compared to the previous two quarters.
-(This includes countries with at least 1,000 LEIs in total at the previous quarter-end date.)
-At the end of the third quarter of 2018, 81.8% of all LEIs were in good standing.
-The renewal rate in both the EU (70%) and non-EU countries (52.3%) remained stable.
+In the third quarter of 2019, the overall renewal rate of 70% remained essentially unchanged compared to the previous quarter (70.3%).
+(This includes jurisdictions with at least 1,000 LEIs in total at the previous quarter-end date.)
+At the end of the third quarter, 72.1% of all LEIs were in good standing (last quarter: 73.1%).

 Level 1 reference data corroboration

 The business card information available with the LEI reference data, e.g. the official name of a legal entity and its registered address, is referred to as ‘Level 1’ data.
-It provides the answer to the question of ‘who is who’.
+It defines ‘who is who’.
 The Level 1 data is considered fully corroborated if, based on the validation procedures in use by the LEI issuer, there is sufficient information contained in authoritative public sources to corroborate the information that the legal entity has provided for the record.
 If this is not the case, the business card information available with an LEI record is classified as ‘entity-supplied only’.

 Statistics on the reporting of parent information by legal entities